Demand curve and de Broglie wavefunction

 λ: is equal to the distance* between the crest to crest or trough to trough

 *It is here, with the fractal, that two issues of position (time and distance) present themselves, or as it would be, don't present themselves.
-Without time, mass, and distance, the calculation (in a classical sense) is impossible.
-In terms of the fractal, their values are not apparent, not obvious, and any attempt to assign values to them is subjective or arbitrary.
-It may be concluded that a fractal in isolation has no concept of time, nor distance - something I shall address in a separate entry due to this interesting characteristic, and to the occurrence of this problem.
+The calculation (in a classical sense) is impossible without time, mass, and distance.
+In terms of the fractal, their values are not apparent or obvious, and any attempt to assign them to them is subjective or arbitrary.
+It may be concluded that a fractal in isolation has no concept of time nor distance - something I shall address in a separate entry due to this interesting characteristic and to the occurrence of this problem.

 The one (real) reference to the time that the fractal may offer may be found in the iteration: the change from one iteration to another.
 Again, these are concepts I aim to develop, but for now: